Pedro Gonçalves: Senior

 Having already participated in the first stage of the under-21 finals, in May 2021 Gonçalves was selected by Fernando Santos for his UEFA Euro 2020 squad due to the delay caused by the COVID-19 pandemic.
 He made his full debut the following 4 June, playing the second half of the 0–0 friendly draw with Spain in Madrid.
 Gonçalves ended up not playing for Portugal in the Euro 2020 in an eventual round-of-16 exit.

-In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
+In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, but did not make the final cut.